kenlasko/k8s/README.md

 * VaultWarden
 * UCDialplans website

 The MariaDB/PostgreSQL servers are live replicas of the home-based servers.
 Most of the services are in warm-standby mode.
 AdGuard Home is the only actively used service for when I am away from home as it responds to requests from *.dns.ucdialplans.com.
-However, it is very lightly used, since my phone is usually connected to home via Wireguard.
+However, it is very lightly used, since my phone is usually connected to my home network via Wireguard.

-The Oracle Cloud Talos OS image is not available on Oracle Cloud but can be built by [following these procedures](#oracle-cloud-talos-node-prep).
+The Oracle Cloud Talos OS image is not available on Oracle Cloud but can be built by [following these procedures](ORACLE-TALOS-PREP.md).

 ### Lab Cluster
 This is my Kubernetes lab environment, which I have historically used to test out new features before deploying to my 'production' Kubernetes cluster.
 It runs on 1 to 3 Talos VMs on my Windows 11 machine under Hyper-V.